-Most recently, EnKF and its variation, the EnSRF, have been applied to the assimilation of simulated Doppler radar data for modeled convective storms (Snyder and Zhang 2003; Zhang et al. 2004; Tong and Xue 2005, hereafter referred to as SZ03, ZSS04 and TX05, respectively) and to the assimilation of real radar data by Dowell et al. (2004).
+Most recently, EnKF and its variation, the EnSRF, have been applied to the assimilation of simulated Doppler radar data for modeled convective storms (Snyder and Zhang 2003, hereafter SZ03; Zhang et al. 2004, hereafter ZSS04; Tong and Xue 2005, hereafter TX05) and to the assimilation of real radar data by Dowell et al. (2004).
 Encouraging results are obtained in these studies in analyzing the state variables for convective storms, even though none of these state variables are directly observed by the radar.
-SZ03 and ZSS04 assimilated only radial velocity data while Dowell et al. (2004) include reflectivity data but its use is limited to the update of rainwater mixing ratio only.
-All three studies used an anelastic cloud model with warm rain microphysics.
+SZ03 and ZSS04 assimilated only radial velocity data while Dowell et al. (2004) include reflectivity data, but their use is limited to the update of rainwater mixing ratio only.
+All three studies used an anelastic cloud model with warmrain microphysics.
 Very recently, Caya et al. (2005) show through OSSEs that the similarly configured EnSRF and 4DVAR methods perform comparably.
-The 4DVAR method is able to produce better analyses within a 10-15 minute assimilation window while the EnSRF method does a better job after more assimilation cycles, when more volume scans are assimilated.
+The 4DVAR method is able to produce better analyses within a 10-15-min assimilation window, while the EnSRF method does a better job after more assimilation cycles, when more volume scans are assimilated.

-In TX05, the perturbed-observation EnKF method is used with a general purpose compressible model that includes a multi-class ice microphysics parameterization.
+In TX05, the perturbed-observation EnKF method is used with a general-purpose compressible model that includes a multiclass ice microphysics parameterization.
 Different from SZ03 and ZSS04, both radial velocity and reflectivity data are assimilated and used to update all state variables.
-The study demonstrates, through OSSEs, the ability of EnKF in retrieving, from single-Doppler radar data, multiple microphysical species associated with a multi-class ice microphysics scheme, and in accurately retrieving the wind and thermodynamic variables as well.
+The study demonstrates, through OSSEs, the ability of EnKF in retrieving, from single-Doppler radar data, multiple microphysical species associated with a multiclass ice microphysics scheme, and in accurately retrieving the wind and thermodynamic variables as well.
 In general, the filter is able, after a number of assimilation cycles, to establish the model storm not present in the initial guess.
-The best results are obtained when both radial velocity and reflectivity data are used, even though the observation operator of reflectivity is highly nonlinear.
+The best results are obtained when both radial velocity and reflectivity data are used, even though the observation operator for reflectivity is highly nonlinear.

-In this paper, an ensemble square-root Kalman filter (EnSRF, Whitaker and Hamill 2002) based system is developed as an extension of the EnKF system of TX05 (since the EnSRF belongs to the general class of ensemble-based Kalman filters, we also use EnKF to refer to the filter used in this study).
-The system is used to assimilate simulated single or multiple radar data from the WSR-88D and/or the CASA networks.
-The single WSR-88D radar is located at Oklahoma City while the CASA radars are located in the Oklahoma test-bed near Chickasha and Lawton, about 80 to 100 km southwest of Oklahoma City.
+In this paper, an EnSRF (Whitaker and Hamill 2002)-based system is developed as an extension of the EnKF system of TX05 (because the EnSRF belongs to the general class of ensemble-based Kalman filters, we also use EnKF to refer to the filter used in this study).
+The system is used to assimilate simulated single- or multiple-radar data from the WSR-88D and/or the CASA networks.
+The single WSR-88D radar is located at Oklahoma City while the CASA radars are located in the Oklahoma test bed near Chickasha and Lawton, about 80-100 km southwest of Oklahoma City.
 Details on the assimilation system, the assumed configurations of CASA radars, the simulation of observations, and the design of the OSSEs will be given in section 2.
-In section 3, the results are reported of the OSSEs that examine the value added by one well-positioned (relative to the storm location) CASA radar to the existing WSR-88D radar network, and the effectiveness in assimilating data from one or multiple CASA radars alone.
-The evaluation is performed for both quasi-stationary and fast-moving storm systems and for different volume scan frequencies.
+In section 3, the results of the OSSEs are reported that examine the value added by one well-positioned (relative to the storm location) CASA radar to the existing WSR-88D radar network, and the effectiveness in assimilating data from one or multiple CASA radars alone.
+The evaluation is performed for both quasistationary and fast-moving storm systems and for different volume scan frequencies.
 A general summary is given in section 4, together with some general discussions.

-2. The OSSE System and EnKF Analysis Procedure
+2. The OSSE system and EnKF analysis procedure